-Numbers such as Github's 48 million present a cultural-analytical artefact rooted in the dynamism of technical platforms.
-It attests to 'the scope and range of an operation that typically connects distant situations and configures large social realities' (Muniesa et al. 2017, 17).
+Large numbers such as Github's 48 million present a cultural-analytical artefact of the dynamism of technical platforms.
+They attest to 'the scope and range of an operation that typically connects distant situations and configures large social realities' (Muniesa et al. 2017, 17).
 The associative, imitative and often highly layered fabric of technical platforms gives rises to series of such numbers, numbers that have important sociotechnological functions.
 Large technical or 'tech' platforms often figure their growth using such numbers.
 We need only think of the prominence of Facebook with its reported 1.9 billion users (Statista 2017).
 These numbers enter into calculative devices such as business models and their financialization.
 They influence how work, sociality, political or cultural life are felt, debated and analyzed.
 The numbers are highly enacted in the sense that acts of stating them, presenting, monitoring, and comparing their changes matter to many actors.

 Large technical platforms, however, depend on processes of concretisation and abstraction, and distributed operational realities, that cannot be easily enumerated or conceptualised.
 These dependencies are both central to platformization -- the process of rendering an ensemble as a platform -- and capitalization -- the process of re-configuring a given setting as a site of accumulation, growth and revenue (Muniesa et al. 2017).
 Platform analysis has highlighted the entanglement of capitalization and platformization.

-On the capitalization front, platforms emerge and endure through the conversion of hitherto intangible or uncontrolled social processes into potential asset streams.
+With respect to capitalization, platforms emerge and endure through the conversion of hitherto intangible or uncontrolled social processes into potential asset streams.
 As Liliana Doganova and Fabian Muniesa argue, following Andrew Leyshon and Nigel Thrift's earlier work (Leyshon and Thrift 2007), capitalization transforms a 'technology into an asset that has the power to generate a steady stream of future cash flows, that is, into capital' (Doganovam and Muniesa 2015, 110).
-In many platforms, the constructed asset will largely comprise social practices or behaviours of large numbers of people, or what Nathan Tcaz and Geert Lovink term 'the platformed masses' [Lovink_2015, 14].
+In many platforms, the constructed asset will largely comprise the dynamics or behaviours of social networks, or what Nathan Tcaz and Geert Lovink term 'the platformed masses' (Lovink, Tkacz, and de Vries 2015, 14).

 On the platformization front, matters are slightly different.
-While capitalization as a process includes any 'any system for aggregating ground rents into a mass', platformization typically engineers specific forms of connection and accumulation, whose capitalization remains contingent or even promissory.
+While capitalization as a process includes any 'any system for aggregating ground rents into a mass', platformization typically engineers specific forms of connection.
+Platformizing refers to the process of making platforms by placing people and things in specific kinds of relations.
+Platformizing configures people and things in constantly varying and experimentally modulated relations.
+If much recent literature on platforms tends to treat platforms as fully accomplished or completely built, the idea of platformizing shifts the emphasis to their ongoing genesis.
 As Langley and Leyshon conclude, 'the platform is not merely a manifestation of wider transformations in the relations and structures of contemporary capitalism' (Langley and Leyshon 2016, 15).
 'Analytical attention,' they suggest, 'should be given to the contingent configuration and consequences of the platform as a discrete mode of socio-technical intermediary and capitalist business arrangement' (15).

-The difficulty of engaging with platform capitalization begins upstream of any business arrangements.
-If the philosopher Gilbert Simondon is right, it has some roots in the way in which technological cultures have increasingly gathered collections of technical elements such as tools and machines in ensembles that are neither instruments/tools nor simply taken-for-granted infrastructures (Simondon 1989, 81).
+The difficulty of engaging with platform capitalization has deep roots.
+If the philosopher Gilbert Simondon is right, technological cultures have increasingly arranged collections of technical elements such as tools and machines in ensembles that existing conceptual framings such as tool, machine, device, or system struggle to hold on to (Simondon 1989, 81).
 Platforms certainly have many machine elements.
 (Much of the recent work on algorithms and algorithmic cultures could be seen as responding to the effects of machine-populated platforms; see (Hallinan and Striphas 2014)).
-Their construction of configured future-oriented asset geographies, however, cannot be explained in terms of machines or technologies, because the grouping of these often quite generic elements requires other relations and configurations to cohere as a platform.
-As I will suggest, despite their seeming remoteness from configured operational realities, platform numbers such as '48 million' offer scope for sociological engagement with the configured capitalizing ensemble realities of platforms.
+Platforms, however, cannot be explained in terms of machines or technologies, because they cohere in a ways that have not yet been fully conceptualised.
+The term configuration might go some way in addressing this difficulty.